 - Always store them at 4°C or lower to control microbial growth.

 Microgreens are aromatic vegetable greens that are gaining popularity as a culinary trends for being a sustainable and nutritious source of fresh produce.
-The benefits of urban farming of microgreens extend beyond their delicious taste to include improved nutrition and environmental sustainability as they can be eaten raw or included in your diet.
+The benefits of urban farming of microgreens extend beyond their delicious taste to include improved nutrition and environmental sustainability as they can be eaten raw or included in your diet in other forms.
 These easy-to-grow edible greens are richer in plant nutrients than mature vegetables and sprouts.
 Hence, consuming them may help improve heart health, enhance your vision, reduce the risk of cancer, and manage type-2 diabetes.
 However, you must take some measures if you are growing them at home, to avoid microbial contamination.

 Frequently Asked Questions

 All microgreens are beneficial in promoting overall health.
 However, broccoli microgreens are considered the most nutritious because of their exceptional nutritional profile.

 How many microgreens should I eat in a day?

 Consuming 25 grams of microgreens per day is generally considered safe.

 Not for long because microgreens lack other major nutrients.

 Can microgreens make you sick?